multiversx/mx-sdk-js-wallet-cli/README.md

 ## Overview

-**erdwalletjs** is a light CLI wrapper over [erdjs](https://www.npmjs.com/package/@elrondnetwork/erdjs) and allows one to generate mnemonics, derive key files and sign Elrond transactions.
+**erdwalletjs** is a light CLI wrapper over [erdjs](https://www.npmjs.com/package/@multiversx/erdjs) and allows one to generate mnemonics, derive key files and sign MultiversX transactions.
 It exposes the following **commands**: